ChathuraRubasingha/E-Spurt/README.md

 This is a responsive e-commerce web application built with React, featuring product listings, a shopping cart, and user authentication.
 It utilizes Context API for state management and local storage for data persistence.
 [Visit site](https://github.com/facebook/create-react-app).

-# Installation
+### Installation

-## 1.Clone the repository:
+Clone the repository:

 ### `git clone https://github.com/ChathuraRubasingha/E-Spurt`
 ### `cd myecommerce`

-## 2.Install dependencies:
+Install dependencies:

 ### `npm install`

 # Running the Application

-## To run the application locally, use the following command:
+To run the application locally, use the following command:

 ### `npm start`